Prerequisites

 AllowServiceAccountWriteReportsToDestination, allows the CoreWeave inventory service account to write to the destination bucket.
 ThePrincipalfield is set toarn:aws:iam::static:role/static/inventory, which is a CoreWeave-managed service account that generates and writes inventory reports to your destination bucket. - The second statement,

 AllowOwnerAccessToDestination, allows the entity to access the destination bucket.
-ThePrincipalfield is set to the ARN of the user who will read and manage the inventory reports.
+ThePrincipalfield is set to the ARN of the user who reads and manages the inventory reports.

 Apply source and destination bucket policies

-Alternatively, if you want to write inventory reports to the same bucket as the source bucket, grant access to the service account to write to the source bucket.
-You will still need the inventory configuration permissions listed above; if you created the bucket, you likely already have these permissions.-
+Alternatively, to write inventory reports to the same bucket as the source bucket, grant access to the service account to write to the source bucket.
+You still need the inventory configuration permissions.
+If you created the bucket, you likely already have these permissions.-

 Create the following bucket policy file: